ankith-i/CS-161-Sec-01-Ankith-Indrakumar/docs/app_users/README.md

 ### User Registration

-To save your progress and compete in multiplayer modes, you'll need to create an account:
+To save your progress, you'll need to create an account:

 1. Click on the "Register" or "Sign Up" button on the homepage.
 2. Fill in the required fields, including a valid email address and a password.
 3. Submit the form to create your account.
 4. You will be automatically logged in or may need to log in manually using your new credentials.
+5. You can even use Google Single Sign-on to login or register
+6. You can even use Guest login in navabar to login without creating account - but your actions/analytics won't be saved.

 ### User Login